All Saints Church, Benhilton: Architectural features

 The church is made up a wide nave with rounded clerestory windows, a chancel, north and south aisles, Lady Chapel, vestries with organ chamber above, imposing west tower, and north and south porches.
 It is brick built with flint facing externally, natural stone dressings with trussed timber roof covered with plain clay tiles.

 Historic England (formerly English Heritage) describes the church as "a fine example of mid-Victorian church-building by an important architect of the Gothic Revival.
 It is unaltered externally, and possesses a flint and masonry construction.
 It has a number of fixtures of interest, including some important 1960s stained glass and a striking roof.

 The church has a large four-stage tower at its western end.
 The tower features a doorway and a four-light window which has, like the other principal windows of the church, flowing tracery.
 There are three clocks in the third stage of the tower on its north, south and west faces under a gable containing flowing tracery.
 In the belfry stage the opening on each face is a two-light reticulated window.
 The tower has diagonal buttresses to its west face, and a NE stair turret which rises above the plain parapets of the top of the tower.
 The aisles have lean-to roofs and above these, sandwiched in a narrow band below the eaves of the nave, is a clerestory with circular windows with alternating triskele and mouchette-and-quatrefoil infilling.
 The aisle windows are broad and have flowing tracery in the three lights, alternating in design in each bay.

-The windows in the Lady Chapel depict Our Lady with the infant Jesus, and were designed by John Lawson of Goddard & Gibbs in 2001.
+The stained glass windows were all destroyed by bomb blast damage in 1944.
+These were replaced in the decades following the end of the Second World War.
+The principal window in the east wall of the chancel was installed in 1965.
+It was designed by Jasper and Mollie Kettlewell and depicts Christ in Majesty flanked by St Dunstan, St Peter, St Lawrence and St Nicholas.
+The South aisle has two windows by John Hayward depicting the Madonna and Child and Christ in Majesty, also installed in 1965.
+Hayward also introduced depictions of flames to the tracery of the other windows in the south aisle.
+The three windows of the Lady Chapel were designed by John Lawson of Goddard & Gibbs and installed in 2001.
+They depict the Annunciation, Visitation and Nativity.

 The southern chapel and northern vestry/organ chamber lie under their own gables and have florid three-light fenestration similar to that in the aisles.
 Both porches have moulded outer doorways.
 The northern porch is vaulted.
 An unusual feature of the exterior walls is the widespread traces of former putlog holes, no doubt used for the scaffolding during the construction of the building.
 These are often found on medieval buildings but were usually carefully filled in and obliterated on Victorian ones.
 Here they are made a feature of with the side pieces and cappings clearly evident.
 The hood stops of the arch heads have nearly all been left uncarved.